 Making coconut oil in bulk allows you can calibrate how strong it is.
 How much should you eat?
 Start with a small amount first.
 It may take as long as an hour or more to feel the full effect so be patient.

 Raw cannabis contains THC-A and CBD-A, neither of which is active.
 The acid forms of THC & CBD must be decarboxylated to make them useable.
-For the maximum THC levels, heat raw cannabis to 260° F for 30 minutes and for maximum CBD 260° F for 60 minutes.
-Spread the cannabis on a pyrex or metal tray.
-I open the oven halfway through and quickly stir the contents.
-The cannabis will be dark, dry, and it will crumble easily.
-Be forwewarned: your kitchen will smell.
+For the maximum THC heat it to 245° F for 45-60 minutes and for CBD 245° F for 60-90 minutes.
+Heat the cannabis in a covered glass pyrex casserole pan.
+When properly decarboxylated, the cannabis will be darker, dry, and crumble easily.
+Your kitchen will smell.

 Use 1 gram of decarbed cannabis for every ounce of coconut oil.
 Use more if you use only fan leaves; less if you’re using only high quality flowers or want to make a stronger batch.